mcosovic/JuliaGrid.jl/docs/src/powerFlow/reactiveLimits.md

 # [Generator Reactive Power Limits](@id generatorReactivePowerLimits)

-By default, the AC power flow methods solve the system of non-linear equations and reveal bus voltages magnitudes and angles ignoring any limits.
+By default, the AC power flow methods solve the system of non-linear equations and reveal bus voltage magnitudes and angles ignoring any limits.
 However, JuliaGrid provides a function [`reactivePowerLimit!()`](@ref reactivePowerLimit!) that checks reactive power limits.
 ```@docs
 reactivePowerLimit!
 ```